Cave-In!

-Cave-In! (sometimes listed as Cave In!) is a 1983 American made-for-television action disaster film starring Dennis Cole, Leslie Nielsen and James Olson.
+Cave-In! (sometimes listed as Cave In!) is a 1983 American made-for-television action disaster film starring Dennis Cole, Susan Sullivan, Leslie Nielsen and James Olson.
 The movie was produced by Irwin Allen in 1979 in association with Warner Bros.
 Television for NBC but did not air until 1983.

 Plot

 A park ranger must lead a US senator, a disgraced cop, his wife, a manipulative professor and his daughter across five miles of dangerous terrain to escape an unstable cavern, unaware that the seventh member of the group is an armed and violent escaped convict.